-- Data is sourced from Medtech and Ministry of Justice birth registers. - While the data on live births is sourced from both Medtech and MOJ birth registers, it is important to note that there are instance where each register may not capture all live births recorded by the other. - Patient names entered into Medtech often include nicknames or preferred names that do not match the official registered names recorded by the Ministry of Justice, presenting challenges when combining data from both sources.
+- Data is sourced from Medtech and Ministry of Justice birth registers. - Patient names entered into Medtech often include nicknames or preferred names that do not match the official registered names recorded by the Ministry of Justice, presenting challenges when combining data from both sources.